 Agricultural issues portfolios must be uploaded to the certification page on or before the annual designated deadline.
-See the How To Upload a PDF for a CDE/LDE Guide for specific upload instructions.
+For specific instructions, see the How To Upload a PDF for a CDE/LDE Guide.

 Cover

 Required information on the cover to avoid score deductions: